What to do if you're not getting minimum wage

 If a minimum wage issue cannot be resolved informally, you can make a formal complaint to your employer.
 This is called 'raising a grievance'.

-If you are not able to resolve the issue with your employer and feel you need to take things further, you can speak to an Acas helpline adviser who will explain possible next steps and the risks and benefits of each.
+If you are not able to resolve the issue with your employer and feel you need to take things further, you can contact the Acas helpline.

 Reporting to HMRC to investigate